priyalchaudhari/Final_Priyal_chaudhari_homicide_analysis/README.md

 - calculated the avg temp for each state the temparature is splited monthwise because we wanted to see the pattern when wheather changes
 - The calculate the number of incidents for each state monthwise
 - For that counted the incidents grouped by month and state
 - Merged both data based on state and month .
-Statenames ar matched using the abbrivation file used
+Statenames are matched using the abbrivation file used
 - Then splitted the data in separate datafrome statewise
 - Each state will have 12 months of data in a dataframe
 - plotted a line chart for each state to see the progression in number of crimes with change in wheather